🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 Influencer Marketing Report 2025: ROI Benchmarks, Platform Trends & Campaign Performance Data

 The influencer marketing landscape continues its rapid evolution in 2025, with significant shifts in platform performance, creator tier effectiveness, and measurement sophistication.
-This report reviews current industry trends, performance benchmarks, and emerging opportunities shaping successful influencer marketing strategies.
+This report reviews the industry trends, performance benchmarks, and emerging opportunities shaping influencer marketing strategies.

 Stylized illustration of four digital professionals interacting with a holographic data dashboard in a blue-toned virtual environment